backdrop-contrib/userpoints/README.txt

 ------
 Khalid Baheyeldin (http://baheyeldin.com/khalid and http://2bits.com)

-The Drupal 7 version of this module are maintained by Berdir (http://drupal.org/user/214652).
+The Backdrop 7 version of this module are maintained by Berdir (http://drupal.org/user/214652).

 If you use this module, find it useful, and want to send the author